A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Introduction

-To assess the performance of our approach in realistic scenarios, we developed a simulator using real traffic data.
-These are based on actual measurements obtained by a set of stations spread throughout the city of Turin (Italy).
-We simulate the system at the time-scale of arriving vehicles (in seconds), capturing task arrivals at finer timescales (in milliseconds) employing queuing model approximations.
-Running the simulation at the granularity of arriving vehicles enables us to simulate the system over long time spans (hours and even days) and assess the performance difference between busy and off-peak hours.
+\item We compare the proposed DHPG approach to different SoA methods, introduced in \cite{noms, DeVleeschauwer2021} and \cite{v2n-access}.
+We further use the ``ideal" exact solution of the $\mathcal{NP}$-hard problem to derive optimality gaps for the selected approaches.
+To assess performance in realistic scenarios, we developed a simulator with real world traffic data.
+The simulation operates at the timescale of vehicle arrivals (in seconds) while capturing task arrivals at finer timescales (in milliseconds) by employing queuing model approximations for task processing delays.
+Running the simulation at the granularity of arriving vehicles allows us to investigate performance over extended time spans (hours or days) and examine the differences in performance between busy and off-peak hours. \end{enumerate}